iltuoconsulenteit/DocCropper/README.md

 DocCropper can apply a personal signature in two ways:

 1. **Image Stamp** – Upload a signature image during PDF export.
 White backgrounds are automatically removed.
-   Drag the previewed signature to the desired spot on the page before exporting.
+   Drag the previewed signature on a page canvas, adjust its scale, and press **Add** to place it.
+   You may add multiple signatures to any page before exporting the final PDF.
 2. **Remote Digital Signing** – Set `DOCROPPER_REMOTE_SIGN_CMD` to an external signing command (e.g. an Aruba Sign script).
 When enabled via the checkbox, the generated PDF is passed to this command for signing.

 Alternatively, you may set `DOCROPPER_SIGN_CERT` and `DOCROPPER_SIGN_PASSWORD` to automatically apply a local PKCS#12 certificate.